-Mixing OxyContin with alcohol
+Mixing OxyContin With Alcohol

-OxyContin is a powerful prescription painkiller.
-Its main ingredient is oxycodone, an opiate.
-OxyContin can cause feelings of euphoria, especially when taken in amounts larger than prescribed.
+Again, we repeat: OxyContin is dangerous.
 Some people mix Oxys with alcohol to intensify its pleasurable effects.
-In fact, alcohol has a chemical reaction with OxyContin in the body.
-But the two chemicals have an additive effect when combined.
+However, alcohol has a chemical reaction with OxyContin in the body and the two chemicals have an additive effect when combined.
 That means that the effects of the alcohol and OxyContin are both stronger when they’re mixed together, or even taken on the same day.
-This can cause accidental overdose.
+This can cause accidental overdose and death.

 - dream-like state

 The most life-threatening side effect of mixing alcohol with OxyContin involves depressed breathing.